ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

 - Purpose: Target a specific component instance (current/parent/child) by context
 - Returns: `{ run, hook, unhook, unhookHandle, getId, getKey, isAlive, getInternalContext, getContext, getState }`

+- When to use:
+  - Operate on a known instance (current, parent, or injected context)
+  - Need strict scoping for reads/writes and lifecycle checks
+  - Integrations that must not fall back to another instance

+Context detection flow:
+- Validates context with `getSafeContext`: the current provider must match `componentName` unless you pass a specific `context`.
+- Resolves internal context using the component's unique id; methods operate strictly on that instance.

+Methods:
+- `run(commandName, args, callback?)`: dispatch a command against this instance
+- `hook(commandName, handler)` / `unhook(commandName)`: subscribe/unsubscribe for this instance
+- `unhookHandle(handle)`: unsubscribe using a returned hook handle
+- `getId()`: get the unique id
+- `getKey()`: read the instance key from internal context
+- `isAlive()`: check if the instance is still mounted
+- `getInternalContext()` / `getContext()`: access internal and provider contexts
+- `getState<TState>()`: read current component state

 ```tsx
 const item = useComponent("App/ChannelItem");
 item.run("App/ChannelItem/SetFrequency", { value: "monthly" });